Consensys/mythx-docs/docs/source/tools/remix/index.rst

 Authentication
 --------------

 #.
 Click the MythX logo and enter your MythX credentials.
-This consists of your Ethereum address (You can also enter your email) and your account password  `mythx.io <https://mythx.io>`_.
+This consists of your Ethereum address and your account password.
+(You can also enter your registered email address instead of your Ethereum address.)
 When done, click :guilabel:`Save`.

    .. figure:: img/mythxcreds2.png

-   .. note::  You need to link your Ethereuem account to your MythX account (can be setup via https://mythx.io) to use MythX with Remix.
+   .. note:: You need to link your Ethereum account to your MythX account to use MythX with Remix.
+See the :ref:`getting-started` page for more details.

 Usage
 -----